 Coaching can help with this by providing hard data about how often this happens, so you can be reassured that what is happening is part of a social trend.
 Cognitive-behavioural therapy methods can also help you not to jump to conclusions when a conversation doesn’t lead to a date, or date doesn’t work out.
 We can often say to ourselves “No one will ever like me” or “I’m useless at dating” when we could say “That person wasn’t right for me” or “Maybe they weren’t ready for dating” – attributing it to the other person rather than ourselves.

 Dating can be stressful for many of us, especially when we first start, and doubly so for those of us with social anxiety.
 Sophia, who met her husband on Tinder and has a number of mental health conditions including social anxiety, says: “My advice is make sure it feels right before you meet.
 Meet somewhere you are familiar with – maybe a bar or cafe that you regularly meet friends in, so you know the layout and don’t feel scared by an unfamiliar place or menu.
 I also spoke to my husband on the phone before we first met as I think you can get a better feel for someone’s personality that way.”
 She also gives some useful practical tips: “Make sure someone knows where you are too, in case you need someone to rescue you.
 I got myself there the first time by asking my dad to give me a lift – getting someone you know dropping you off is far less stressful than public transport.”

-I arrange practice dates for some of my clients, to provide a halfway house between meeting a friend and dating a stranger.
-Perhaps you could ask your friends to arrange something similar with one of their single friends, or set up a double date, where there is less pressure and more support?
+Could you could ask your friends to arrange a relaxed date with one of their single friends as a practice run, or set up a double date, where there is less pressure and more support?